Humans benefit greatly from having brows because they protect our eyes from light and moisture and enhance our ability to express ourselves.

 17. Human

-Human is ending our list of animals with eyebrows.
-Human expressiveness and communication depend on eyebrows.
-Showing our feelings is possible.
+Humans are the last animals on our list with eyebrows.
+Human expressiveness and communication depend on eyebrows, and showing our feelings is possible.

 One raised eyebrow indicates doubt or curiosity.
 Two eyebrows may show surprise.

 Our eyebrows help keep our eyes clean.
-These prevent perspiration and rain from affecting our vision.
+These prevent sweat and rain from affecting our vision.

 Have you noticed how your eyebrow hairs extend outward over your face?
 This helps transfer moisture from your eyes to your head.
 Brows block dirt and restrict light.